Scharduldeshpande/Captcha_Recognition/README.md

 Currently works on captcha images with 5 characters.

-training data is in a folder "training_data" in "data" each training image is named with its label
+training data is in a folder "training_data" in "data". each training image is named with its label

 run train.py to train